Phoenix Arizona Process Server

 Investigative Skip Tracing!

 Defendants dodging your papers?
-Unlike some competitors we have all the tools and resources to get the job done!
+Unlike some process server phoenix competitors, we have all the tools and resources to get the job done!

 Best Customer Service in Arizona!

 Rated #1 by our customers in Customer Service!
 We make it a top priority to provide you with the best Customer Service possible!
-Your full service Phoenix Process Server!
+Your full-service Arizona Process Server!

 Long ago, county sheriffs served process.
 As jurisdictions grew and crime increased, sheriffs became too busy to deliver court papers.
 To ensure that these important papers were delivered in a timely fashion, and in accordance with the law of the land, the job of process server was created.
 It should be noted that some states still require a sheriff, or similar law enforcement officer, to serve process.